Meowse/IntroToPython/Students/bvanderlugt/session03/notes_03.md

 bracket operator:
 sequence === iterable (?)
 I think this is right

+Also on strings, they are immutable, but, you can copy a string to change a specific element.

 *Errors-- Syntax Error: EOL while scanning string*
 On this one I missed a qoutation mark on the string

+* I am breaking at the method index of the day, shits weird*